slatedocs/slate/README.md

 ### Deploying to github pages

 You just need to run `./deploy.sh`, and that script will deploy to whatever git's origin is set-up as.
+If you're not deploying master, you will need to specify the branch name.
+Example:

+    GIT_DEPLOY_BRANCH=mf-cs-documentation ./deploy.sh

 -----